SupreetKaur05/ADA/README.md

     * Call the binary search function with the array, target, and the initial search range (from index 0 to the last index).
     * Check the return value from the search.
     * If the result is -1, print "Not found".
     * Otherwise, print "Element is found at index" followed by the returned index.

+OUTPUT:
+Element is found at index 1

 Time Complexity: O(log n)
 Space Complexity: O(1) (iterative) or O(log n) (recursive)